-Shih Tzu dogs are pretty smart, and they have excellent hearing, which makes them very aware of their surroundings.
+Shih Tzu dogs are pretty smart and have excellent hearing, making them very aware of their surroundings.

-You can be train them to "alert" you to things that look and sound suspicious.
+You can train them to "alert" you to things that look and sound suspicious.

 Dogs are highly sensitive and can sense when something isn't right.

-That being said, our little Shih Tzu, Rufus, is the watchdog in our home and, on a small level, the guard dog too.
+That being said, our little Shih Tzu, Rufus, is the watchdog in our home and, on a smaller level, the guard dog too.